threefoldtecharchive/vdc-solutions-charts/charts/digibyte/README.md

 ### Expected Results

-* Successful deployment should give the end user a link based upon the node name that will allow him to see the status page
+* Successful deployment should give the end user a link based upon the node name that will allow him to see the status page (Example http://mydgbnode.webg1test.grid.tf)
 * Failed deployment should request the end user to start over with the appropriate error message (if any)